-2000 Tech Bubble and Stock Crash, Causes and Lessons
+2000 Tech Bubble and Stock Market Crash, Causes and Lessons

-Learn the history of the 2000 stock market crash, when technology stocks declined 83%.
+Learn the history of the 2000 stock market crash, goes also by the name of “dot com bubble” or the “bubble burst”, when technology stocks declined 83%.
 Also, learn the causes of the crash and the lessons it left us with.

 Like all major crashes, prices first rose then fell.
 Prices were already rising in the mid to late-90’s, but buying accelerated in late 1998.
 The upward trajectory remained in place through 1999, with a sharp rising occurring late in the year.
 The buying continued into early 2000, when the Nasdaq 100 index peaked at 4816.35 in March.